bitstorm/modern-webdev-wicket/README.md

 }
 ```

-Now we can add Bootstrap to our page as Wicket CssHeaderItem using refernce class _WebjarsCssResourceReference_
+Now we can add Bootstrap to our page as Wicket CssHeaderItem using reference class _WebjarsCssResourceReference_

 ```java
 @Override